How “Out Of The Money” Options Can Amplify Profits And Reduce Risk

 In other words, if the underlying security trades at a price that makes the exercise of the option unprofitable, then it is trading “out of the money.”

 Out Of The Money Vs. In The Money

 The following table shows the “moneyness” of a fictional “XYZ” stock trading at different prices in relation to its call and put options at the $75 strike price.

-Call options are out of the money when the market price of the underlying security is below the strike price.
-For example, a call on Apple (Nasdaq: AAPL) with a strike price of $175 is out of the money with Apple trading at $145 a share.
+Call options are out of the money when the market price of the stock is below the strike price of the option.
+For example, a call on XYZ with a strike price of $75 is out of the money with the stock trading at $70 a share.

-To exercise the option at a strike price of $175, the trader would have to buy AAPL at a price that is $30 more per share than the current market price.
-Exercising the options in this example would be more expensive than simply buying AAPL at the market price.
-Since there is no value exercising the option, a trader would suffer a loss if they chose to exercise the option.
+To exercise the option at the $75 strike price, the trader would have to buy XYZ for $5 more than the current market price.
+In other words, exercising the options would be more expensive than simply buying XYZ at the market price — resulting in a loss.

 Put options are out of the money when the market price is more than the strike price.
-So a put on Apple with a $135 strike price is out of the money with Apple trading at $145 a share.
+So a put on XYZ with a $75 strike price is out of the money with XYZ trading at $80 a share.

 Traders can target big gains with a small amount of risk using out-of-the-money options.
 This is because they often trade at a low price.
 The further the underlying security is from the strike price, the less the option should trade.

 For example, let’s say a trader expects a very large upward price move in gold.
 They could buy 100 shares of SPDR Gold Shares (NYSE: GLD), or they could buy an out-of-the-money call option for much less.
 If GLD is trading at $180 per share, the investor will pay $18,000 for 100 shares.
 But just as an example, let’s say an option trader would only pay $2.40 per share, or $240 per contract (which controls 100 shares), for a $200 strike call with 60 days till expiration.